earthstar-project/earthstar/README.md

 ## Use cases

 Earthstar can be used for invite-only tools where you have all the data (think Slack) and large open-world tools where you only replicate part of the entire dataset (think SSB).
-Apps tell Earthstar what keys and what authors to replicate.
+Apps tell Earthstar what paths and what authors to replicate.

 These styles of app could be built on top of Earthstar:
 * wikis